Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 The biggest difference between the two is in the leaf size.
 The Hawaiian pothos will get larger leaves indoors than the golden pothos will, but even this is difficult to tell on a young plant.

 There are a few different Epipremnum pinnatum varieties of pothos that are grown indoors.
-The main difference between these plants and the Epipremnum aureum varieties is that they have different shaped leaves.
+The main difference between these plants and the Epipremnum aureum varieties is that they have differently shaped leaves.

 Dragon’s Tail Pothos (Epipremnum pinnatum)